shojol-webappick/Learnning-redux/README.md

-Run npm install for install packages then run "npm run json-server" for start server and then run "npm run dev" for open site.
+Run " npm install " for install packages, then run " npm run json-server " for start server and then run " npm run dev " for open site.